 - Letter from the candidate describing their teaching experience and commitment to teaching in the school

 - Letter from school district or special education cooperative verifying the applicant has been offered a contract

 - Copy of the position advertisement

-- Copy of the teacher’s Montana Teaching Certificate: Class 1 or Class 2
+- Copy of Montana Teaching Certificate: Class 1 or Class 2

-- Copies of unofficial transcripts from all universities the applicant has attended which confirms the semester of student teaching and degree or degrees
+- Copies of unofficial transcripts from all universities the applicant has attended that show the semester of student teaching and degree or degrees

-- Plan of Study from the participating Institution of Higher Education
+- Plan of Study from the participating Institution of Higher Education, signed by the advisor